SpikeInterface/MEArec/docs/installation.rst

 Installing NEURON
 -----------------

 The template generation requires NEURON.
-The code is tested using version 7.5, that can be downloaded `here <https://neuron.yale.edu/ftp/neuron/versions/>`_.
+The code is tested using version 7.5 and 7.6.4, that can be downloaded `here <https://neuron.yale.edu/ftp/neuron/versions/>`_.
 If you are running a Linux system
 add: